tjbenton/docs-parser/ANNOTATIONS.md

 Modifier can be any selector, or pseudo selector.
 Description is optional.
 Hyphen before description is optional.
 Description is parsed as Markdown.*
+This parser should always be used in conjunction with `@markup`

 ###### Example
 ```scss